Denis Blundell: Governor-General

-Blundell was appointed in 1972 by Queen Elizabeth II on the advice of her Prime Minister Jack Marshall to the office of Governor-General of New Zealand.
+Blundell was appointed in 1972 by Queen Elizabeth II on the advice of her prime minister Jack Marshall to the office of Governor-General of New Zealand.
 The Leader of the Opposition, Norman Kirk, did not support the appointment, because of Blundell's friendship with the Prime Minister.
 At his swearing-in ceremony, the Prime Minister referred to Blundell as "a close personal friend over many years in the law, in the battle of the EEC and in many a battle on the golf-course".
 Blundell was the first New Zealand-born and resident Governor-General, and his appointment prompted David Lange to say "it sort of made us somehow mortal.
 A man who was a lawyer and the son of a newspaper publisher could become The Queen in drag."

 Blundell was the first Governor-General to appear on the electoral roll, for the 1972 general election, although it is unknown whether he voted (under New Zealand electoral law a citizen is only required to register to vote).
 In office Blundell dispensed with the traditional plumed helmet, stating "I'd feel an awful Joe underneath one of those hats."
 Instead, he wore a plain uniform, and usually only for visits to military bases.
 His term ended in 1977.

 As Governor-General, Blundell was appointed a Knight Grand Cross of the Order of St Michael and St George and Knight of the Order of St John in 1972, Knight Grand Cross of the Royal Victorian Order in 1974, and Companion of the Queen's Service Order for public service in 1977.

 Later life

 Blundell died while on holiday at Townsville, Queensland, Australia, in 1984.
 He was buried at Purewa Cemetery in the Auckland suburb of Meadowbank.
-He was survived by his wife and children.
+His wife, June, Lady Blundell, died in 2012.